pyado — Python bindings for the Azure DevOps REST API

 proj = svc.org.get_project("MyProject")

-# Pull requests — branch names normalised automatically
+# Create — branch names are normalised automatically

 title="Deploy v2.1",